Best Maui Beaches in Hawaii: 2026 Guide to Parking, Snorkeling, & Safety

 Location: Near Paia, North Shore

-Amenities: Parking, restrooms, showers and picnic tables, lifeguards, covered pavilion
+Amenities: Parking, restrooms, showers, picnic tables, lifeguards, covered pavilion

 Things to Do: